CodesWithJames/discord-js/index.md

 ### Installation!

-You will need node.js hich is installed at http://nodejs.org/ follow the steps on the installation guide.
+You will need node.js which is installed at http://nodejs.org/ follow the steps on the installation guide.
 Open command prompt (cmd).
 Make a folder in desktop.

 On cmd type: